-The following table shows the fees rendered (in thousands) to the Audit Firm for the audit of the Company's annual consolidated financial statements for 2018 and 2017, respectively, and fees billed for non-audit related services, tax services and all other services performed by the Company's independent registered public accounting firm during 2018 and 2017, respectively.
+The following table shows the fees rendered (in thousands) to the Audit Firm for the audit of the Company's annual consolidated financial statements for 2020 and 2019, respectively, and fees billed for non-audit related services, tax services and all other services performed by the Company's independent registered public accounting firm during 2020 and 2019, respectively.
 Management of the Company negotiates such fees for services with the Audit Firm, subject to the review and approval of the Audit Committee.

-2018 2017
+2020 2019

-Audit Fees (1) 8,200 6,634
+Audit Fees (1) 10,106 9,281

-Audit-Related Fees (2) 212 214
+Audit-Related Fees (2) 7

-Tax Fees (3) 88 101
+Tax Fees (3) 107 37

-All Other Fees
+All Other Fees 41

-\$ 8,500 \$ 6,949
+\$10,261 \$9,318

 (1) Audit Fees refers to the audit and quarterly reviews of the consolidated financial statements, the audit of internal control over financial reporting, and fees for accounting consultations on matters reflected in the consolidated financial statements.
 Audit fees also include fees for other attest services required by statute or regulation (foreign or domestic), such as statutory audits in U.S. and non-U.S. locations.
-In 2018, Audit Fees were impacted by activities related to acquisitions, new revenue recognition and lease accounting standard implementation, new statutory audits, audit of certain tax projects and system implementations.
-In 2017, Audit Fees were impacted by U.S. and Belgian tax reform, a new revenue recognition accounting standard and acquisition activity.
+In 2020, Audit Fees were impacted by services related to our financing activities and work related to a putative securities class action lawsuit filed against the Company and related subpoenas issued by the U.S. Attorney's Office for the Northern District of Georgia and the U.S. Securities and Exchange Commission.
+In 2019, Audit Fees were impacted by audit of certain tax projects, including evaluation of the impact of certain restructurings in various European jurisdictions, system implementations, new lease accounting standard implementation and activities related to acquisitions made in 2018.

-(2) Audit-Related Fees consist principally of professional services related to consultation with management on the accounting for various matters, including services related to our financing activities.
+(2) Audit-Related Fees consist of attest services related to certain subsidiary financial reporting.